Louise Shadduck: Early career

 She was the first female administrative assistant to an Idaho governor, serving Governor Robins for four years from 1946 until 1950.
 She left writing for The Press in 1948 but continued to occasionally write and sell freelance stories and columns.
 The Press in Coeur d'Alene published these stories under her "This and That" by-lined column.
-She continued in that office with his successor, 23rd Governor Leonard B. Jordan (1899–1983, served 1951–1955), for another year until 1952 when again Idaho's then still U.S. Senator Henry Dworshak finally convinced her to come to the federal national capital city of Washington, D.C. and work for him on his staff on Capitol Hill at the United States Capitol.
+She continued in that office with his successor, 23rd Governor Len Jordan (1899–1983, served 1951–1955), for another year until 1952 when again Idaho's then still U.S. Senator Henry Dworshak finally convinced her to come to the federal national capital city of Washington, D.C. and work for him on his staff on Capitol Hill at the United States Capitol.
 During the 1952 presidential election campaign, Shadduck spoke for Republican Party presidential candidate and former United States Army commanding general in Europe during the earlier Second World War of Dwight D. Eisenhower (1890–1969, served 1953–1961), and his "I Like Ike" themed election campaign, sharing a head table with the retired general and briefly Columbia University president and future 34th president.
 She spoke in support of his peace-time nuclear policy proposals given in a nationally televised acceptance of his nomination speech at the 1952 Republican National Convention in Chicago.

 In 1956 she made a run herself for the United States Congress, in the lower chamber of the U.S. House of Representatives against two-terms incumbent Democratic Party opponent Gracie Pfost (1906–1965) for the First Congressional District of Idaho seat.
 Representative Pfost, a Democrat had been elected four years earlier in the 1952 general elections, against the Republican "red tide" sweep that election year with candidate General Eisenhower's victory and a parallel majority in both legislative houses of Congress.
 Now four years later in the 1956 general elections, it was the first time in United States history where both major political parties chose female candidates facing off against each other in a House of Representatives / congressional race, and drew nation-wide attention in the news media.
 Congresswoman Pfost won a third term by a substantial margin in the First District of Idaho however, with a majority of 60,170 and 55.1% versus Shadduck's 48,174 and 44.9% of the votes cast, and continued serving for the next decade, 1953–1963, as the first woman in Idaho history to represent the state in the halls of Congress in Washington.
 During this time Shadduck also helped and made appearances for President Eisenhower in his reelection campaign that same year.
 She spoke from the podium in August 1956, at the Cow Palace arena in San Francisco, California addressing the G.O.P.'s 1956 Republican National Convention which was also televised nation-wide on the three major news networks.